What are Carbon Offsets and How Do They Work?

 Carbon offsetting allows you to balance out your climate impact and compensate for the emissions you produce.
 It accomplishes this by reducing CO2 and other greenhouse gas emissions in other parts of the world.
 Here’s how it works:

 But it’s not just individuals that can offset their travel emissions – businesses can and should as well.
-A tour operator, for instance might choose to offset all of the flights, transportation, and accommodations that make up their trip itineraries.
+A tour operator, for instance might choose to offset all of the flights, ground transportation, meals, and accommodations that make up their trip itineraries.
 A hotel on the other hand might offset the emissions generated by heating and lighting their guest rooms.
 Even organizations in other, non-tourism sectors can reduce their travel footprint by offsetting the emissions of their employees’ business trips.

 Once you’ve estimated how much CO2 you were responsible for, you are then ready to actually offset your emissions.